Finding Faith in prison: How criminals are teaching volunteers to love

 The Idaho Department of Corrections denied our request to speak with Mary, but court records indicate she was convicted of second-degree murder and is serving a lifetime prison sentence.
 She has a parole hearing scheduled for April of 2025 and has been incarcerated for about 18 years, according to Bright.

 Prior to her conviction, Mary was a baptized Latter-day Saint.
-She has since been excommunicated because of her prison sentence, but Bright says she loves Jesus more than anyone he’s ever known.
+Her membership has since been withdrawn because of her prison sentence, but Bright says she loves Jesus more than anyone he’s ever known.

 Bright says it was satisfying to watch her spirituality and love of God grow during the seven years he served.